MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 	  }
 	}

-This second solution has a big advantage when you add multiple different initializers.
-You won't have to repeat the default values inside each of these initializers.
-Another side effect of assigning default values is that we no longer need to declare the type of variables.
+This second solution has a big advantage when you add multiple different initializers - you won't have to repeat the default values inside each initializer.
+Another benefit of assigning default values is that we no longer need to declare the type of variables.
 This Swift feature is called *type inference*.
 The compiler automatically detects the type of the value that we are assigning to a variable.

+###Option 3
-The third possible solution for implementing an initializer that does not receive values for all members is using *Optionals*.
+The third possible solution for implementing an initializer that does not receive values for all variables is using *Optionals*.
 Optionals are a new feature in Swift.
-They are essential and we will discuss them in detail in  a separate tutorial.
+They are essential and we will discuss them in more detail in  a separate tutorial.
 For now it is enough to know that Optionals are a way to represent values that can contain nothing.
-Here's what our struct could look like when using Optionals:
+Here's what our struct could look like when using Optionals, indicated by adding a `?` after the type:

 	struct TodoItem {
 	  var title: String?